ptc-iot-sharing/ThingworxDemoWebpackWidget/README.md

 The following commands allow you to build and compile your widget:

 * `yarn run build`: builds the production version of the widget.
 Creates a new extension zip file under the `zip` folder.
 The production version is optimized for sharing and using in production environments.
-* `yarn run upload`: creates a build, and uploads the extension zip to the thingworx server configured in `package.json`.
+* `yarn run upload`: creates a build, and uploads the extension zip to the thingworx server configured in `.env`.
 The build is created for development, with source-maps enabled.
 * `yarn run buidDev`: builds the development version of the widget.
 Creates a new extension zip file under the `zip` folder.The build is created for development, with source-maps enabled.

 ## Example of widgets that use this starter kit